HaeffnerLab/haeffnerlab.github.io/index.md

 title: Home
 ---

-# Welcome to the Ion Trap Group at UC Berkeley
+# Welcome to the Ion and Electron Trap Group at UC Berkeley

 <div id="affiliations">
 	Department of Physics, University of California, Berkeley <br/>